-Many kids with this condition aren't bothered by it, and don't have any symptoms.
-But for some, Chiari malformations can cause headaches, balance problems, and other symptoms.
+Many kids with a Chiari malformation aren't bothered by it and have no symptoms.
+But for some, the condition can cause headaches, balance problems, and other symptoms.

 What Is a Chiari Malformation?

 Normally, the cerebellum sits at the back of the skull, just above the spine.
 When a child has a Chiari malformation, the space for the cerebellum is sometimes too small or unusually shaped.
 This can squeeze part of the cerebellum and even part of the brain stem (the part of the brain that controls nerves in the face, mouth, throat, neck, and spine) down through a funnel-like hole below the skull.
-This hole is called the foramen magnum, an area through which only the spinal cord usually passes.
+This hole is called the foramen magnum.
+(The foramen magnum is an area through which only the spinal cord usually passes.)

-When CSF doesn't flow properly, it can cause hydrocephalus (a buildup of CSF in the brain and spinal cord).
+When cerebrospinal fluid doesn't flow properly, it can cause hydrocephalus (a buildup of cerebrospinal fluid in the brain and spinal cord).
 This buildup can block communication of the brain's messages to the body and cause headaches, pain, numbness, and weakness.

 There are four different types of Chiari malformation (I, II, III, and IV).
 Type I is the most common.

-Doctors may refer to a Chiari malformation as "congenital," which means that a child developed it in the womb and had it at birth.
-Most cases of Chiari malformation are congenital, and often the cause is unknown.
+Most cases of Chiari malformation are congenital, which means a child developed it in the womb and was born with it.
+But often, the cause is unknown.

-When a child is not born with it, it can be caused by (or related to) other disorders that affect the development of the brain, spine, and bones, such as hydrocephalus, scoliosis, spina bifida, or syringomyelia, a problem with the spine that can lead to nerve damage or paralysis.
+When a Chiari malformation is not congenital, it can be caused by (or related to) other disorders that affect the way the brain, spine, and bones develop.
+These include hydrocephalus, scoliosis, spina bifida, and syringomyelia (a problem with the spine that can lead to nerve damage or paralysis).
 Chiari malformations also can happen after brain or spinal surgery.

-Doctors haven't identified a gene that causes Chiari malformation, but it does sometimes run in families.
+A gene that causes Chiari malformation hasn't been identified, but it does sometimes run in families.
 This means that it could be a hereditary condition.

 Signs and Symptoms

 Type I Chiari malformation can be fairly common in childhood.
 Many kids who are otherwise totally normal have type I Chiari malformation and find out about it only when they're tested for another problem.
 Most won't need any treatment.